 A disability approval can be either full or partial.
 The difference is the dates for which you'll receive disability benefits.
 When you applied for disability, you provided the SSA with an alleged onset date.
 This is the date you felt you became disabled due to your condition.
 But the judge doesn't need to agree with this onset date when awarding you benefits.

 When an ALJ doesn't agree with your alleged onset date, yet finds you disabled, it is called a partially favorable decision.
-In this case, the judge's opinion will explain why the ALJ disagreed with the alleged onset date and provide the date the ALJ believes the disability began.
-This is called your established onset date.
+In this case, the judge's opinion will explain why the ALJ disagreed with the alleged onset date and will provide the date the ALJ believes the disability began.
+This date is then called your established onset date.
 If the established onset date is later then the onset date you alleged on your application, the amount of back pay you will receive will be less (although it won't affect your future monthly payments).
 For more information on how your back payments will be affected, see our article on past due benefits.

 Lastly, the ALJ might deny your disability claim outright.
 If the ALJ denies your claim, you have 60 days to ask the Appeals Council (AC) to review your case.
 Your appeal must be in writing and, in order to be successful, must demonstrate that the ALJ's decision was not based on substantial evidence.
 New and material evidence, such as lab results the ALJ did not review, can also be grounds for an appeal.
 Although you can file an appeal with the AC on your own, you have a greater chance of success if you consult an attorney with experience in appealing disability denials.
 For more information, see our article on appealing a disability denial to the Appeals Council.